 - Preheat the air fryer to 400º F.

 - Clean and dry the potatoes with a towel.
+Poke a few holes in each potato with a fork to release steam during the cook.
 Drizzle a little olive oil all over the skin, then sprinkle some kosher salt on top.

 - Place in the air fryer basket and cook for 30 to 40 minutes, or until they reach an internal temperature of 205º F. It might take longer depending on the size of the potato, your specific air fryer and how many potatoes you are cooking.